 Melanie Spencer Wolf, DO - Internist

-As stewards of life-long health and well-being, we actively pursue awards and certifications that require us to adhere to the highest standards of care.
+As stewards of life-long health and well-being, we actively pursue certifications that require us to adhere to the highest standards of care.
 Both of our campuses most recent achievements include:

 - Magnet® recognized by the American Nurses Credentialing Center

 - Commission on Cancer (CoC) Accreditation from the American College of Surgeons

 - Comprehensive Stroke Center designation, the highest level of stroke care awarded by The Joint Commission.